ttempleton/craft-nocache/README.md

 ## Caveat

 Content inside `{% nocache %}` blocks will render slightly different than normal.
-Variables declared outside of the `{% nocache %}` block will actually have their values cached for the duration of the cache block.
+Variables declared outside of the `{% nocache %}` block will actually have their values cached for the duration of the cache block (though try and avoid doing this as `{% nocache %}` tags _do_ add some overhead).

 This causes an issue in situations like the following: